pippinbarr/combat-at-the-movies/process/to-do.md

 # Beau Travail

-- Create two layers that can alternate for a disco feel, diagonal square shapes
+- ~~__THAT SEEMS DISTRACTING__ Particle effects from the tank's gun as a cigarette? or not that important and potentially distracting~~
+- ~~Basic scene~~
-- Mirror tank behind the mirror (same as for Taxi Driver - and interesting that there's that correspondence between the movies and then the games)
+- ~~Mirror tank behind the mirror (same as for Taxi Driver - and interesting that there's that correspondence between the movies and then the games)~~

+- Create second layer that can alternate for a disco feel?
 - Maybe speed up/slow down the rate of movement as with his dancing
-- Particle effects from the tank's gun as a cigarette? or not that important and potentially distracting

 - Let the tank reverse for this one instance?
 - DANCE / THE CREDITS ROLL